 Breast Reconstruction FAQs

-Get Answers to Frequently Asked Questions from Christine Fisher MD in Austin, TX
+Get Answers to Frequently Asked Questions from Austin Plastic & Reconstructive Surgery in Austin, TX

 I am an active smoker.
 I know I should quit for my health, but what are the risks of smoking with breast reconstruction?